o2as/ur-o2as/README.md

 ## Credits

-Please cite our paper if this code has been insightful for your research or development:
+Please cite our paper ([arXiv](http://arxiv.org/abs/2003.02427)) if this code has been insightful for your research or development:

-Drigalski, F, Nakashima, C, Shibata, Y, Konishi, Y, Triyonoputro, J, Nie, K, Petit, D, Ueshiba, T, Takase, R, Domae, Y, Yoshioka, T, Ijiri, Y, Ramirez-Alpizar, I, Wan, W, Harada, K. "Team O2AS at the World Robot Summit 2018: An Approach to Robotic Kitting and Assembly Tasks using General Purpose Grippers and Tools".
-Advanced Robotics 2020.

 BibTeX:
 ```